PostHog/posthog.com/contents/blog/posthog-vs-mixpanel.md

 - **Mobile app session recordings:** We don't currently support session recording in mobile apps, but it's currently under consideration as a project for our session recording team.
 See our [public roadmap](/roadmap) for more info.

-- **Unity:** We don't have a Unity SDK yet but, just like Unity, we're open-source, so anyone can create one.
+- **Unity:** We don't have a Unity SDK yet, as we're open-source, anyone can create one.
 See our [contribution guidelines](/docs/contribute) for more info.

 ### Server libraries